jksdua/katar-worker-http/readme.md

 });

 // let the workers know:
-// - they should poll for jobs in this queue every 1000 milliseconds
+// - they should poll for tasks in this queue every 1000 milliseconds
-// - the custom configuration required to execute jobs workerServer.config(queue, { interval: 1000, custom: 'config' });
+// - the custom configuration required to execute tasks workerServer.config(queue, { interval: 1000, custom: 'config' });
 ```